 Snapchat introduced Stories, short video clips that expire and disappear after a set period of time, to the world.
 And it didn’t take long before Facebook and Instagram adopted this feature and offered it up to its users.
 Just like what happened with the hashtag, another social platform invented a feature and Instagram has mastered it.
 Stories on Instagram reach more people and gain more traction than the Stories on any other platform.

-And rumor has it that the engagement that happens on these disappearing stories helps with your overall engagement rating.
+And the engagement that happens on these disappearing stories helps with your overall engagement rating.
 So if you’re not already using this feature, you’re going to want to start soon.

 Just like when any network makes a major change to its algorithm, confusion sets in about what these changes mean and almost immediately people start asking the questions about how you can work around them.
 Turns out, you don’t need to try to beat these algorithms at all.
 The only thing you need to do is understand how they work, and continue to post within their guidelines.